pingcap/docs/explain-mpp.md

 The work process in the above execution plan is as follows:

-* The query fragment `[TableFullScan_17, Selection_18, ExchangeSender_19]` reads data from the small table (table a) and broadcast the data to each node that contains data from the huge table (table b).
+* The query fragment `[TableFullScan_17, Selection_18, ExchangeSender_19]` reads data from the small table and broadcasts the data to each node that contains data from the large table (table a).
 * The query fragment `[TableFullScan_21, Selection_22, ExchangeReceiver_20, HashJoin_43, ExchangeSender_46]` joins all data and returns it to TiDB.

 ## `EXPLAIN ANALYZE` statements in the MPP mode

 The `EXPLAIN ANALYZE` statement is similar to `EXPLAIN`, but it also outputs some runtime information.

-Following is the output of a simple `EXPLAIN ANALYZE` example:
+The following is the output of a simple `EXPLAIN ANALYZE` example:

 {{< copyable "sql" >}}